-- No student shall distribute, dispense, possess, use or be under the influence of Alcohol, illegal or unauthorized Controlled Substance or Impairing Substance at a College Location at any time.
+- 1. No student shall distribute, dispense, possess, use or be under the influence of Alcohol, illegal or unauthorized Controlled Substance or Impairing Substance at a College Location at any time.
 Students in Continuing Education, Hospitality, Culinary, or Brewing programs over the age of 21, in which alcohol is part of the curriculum, may consume beverages as applicable to the course. - A student's legal use of prescribed or over-the-counter drugs is not a violation of policy only if such use does not endanger the student or others and it does not interfere with student learning or participation in student-related activities.
 Students shall be held strictly accountable for their behavior while under the influence of prescribed drugs or over-thecounter drugs. - 3.
-Any student who manufactures, possesses, uses, sells, gives, or in any way transfers a Controlled Substance or Impairing Substance while at a College location will be subject to disciplinary action up to and including expulsion and referral for prosecution, and possible legal sanctions. - 4.
-A-B Tech hosts an Addition, Recovery, and Coping (ARC) program for students each semester.
-These programs are open to all students but may be required for students in violation of this policy as a first level disciplinary sanction.
-Additional educational materials, programs, and other resources are available through both our Student Life and Support Services departments.
+Any student who manufactures, possesses, uses, sells, gives, or in any way transfers a Controlled Substance or Impairing Substance while at a College location will be subject to disciplinary action up to and including expulsion and referral for prosecution, and possible legal sanctions.

-- 5. If the instructor suspects a student is under the influence of drugs or alcohol, they should contact A-B Tech Police to remove the student from the classroom.
+- 4. A-B Tech hosts an Addition, Recovery, and Coping (ARC) program for students during the spring semester.
+This program is open to all students, but may be required for students in violation of this policy as a first level disciplinary sanction.
+Additional educational materials, programs, and other resources are available through both our Student Life and Support Services departments. - 5.
+Instructors have the discretion to determine whether a student may be under the influence of drugs or alcohol.
+If the instructor suspects a student is under the influence of drugs or alcohol, they should contact A-B Tech Police to remove the student from the classroom.
 Instructors must notify the Vice President for Student Services or designee of this alleged violation of Code of Student Conduct as soon as possible. - 6.
 A-B Tech complies with applicable Department of Education requirements by taking the following steps, as they apply to students: - a.
 Prepares the College's Drug and Alcohol Abuse Prevention Program (DAAPP) for annual distribution to all currently enrolled students. - b.
 Publishes the Drug and Alcohol Policy and Procedures on the website and establishes an annual email notification to students with a link to the online documents. - c.
-Incorporates information about Drug and Alcohol Policy and Procedures in New Student Orientation and Student Handbook.
+Incorporates information about Drug and Alcohol Policy and Procedures in New Student Orientation and Student Handbook. - d.
+Reserves the right to search the student, vehicle, and/or personal property of student when on College property or other location where instruction occurs, consistent with applicable law.